aalimsee/2.12-tf-lambda-s3/README.md

 - A Lambda function to process file uploads
 - An IAM role and policy for Lambda to access S3
 - An S3 event notification to trigger Lambda
+- Lambda sends notifications to email and SMS via SNS
+- Phone number must be verified in SNS sandbox for SMS to work
+- Set SMS type to "Transactional" for reliable delivery

 You'll need to replace placeholders like <YOUR_BUCKET_NAME> and provide a Lambda deployment package (.zip file).